 The return of the sculpture on Dudok’s Bijenkorf to the Coolsingel

-For almost twenty years now, Rotterdam art lovers have been trying to bring the sculpture by Hendrik van den Eijnde, the only remnant of the old Bijenkorf department store by architect W.M Dudok, back to the place where it belongs: the Coolsingel.
-The omens are favourable: it may happen soon.
+For more than twenty years, Rotterdam art lovers have been trying to bring the sculpture by Hendrik van den Eijnde, the only remnant of the old Bijenkorf department store by architect W.M Dudok, back to the place where it belongs: the Coolsingel.
+And in september 2024, it finally happened!

 Facade sculpture of the old Bijenkorf of Rotterdam, made in 1930 by Hendrik van den Eijnde, current location near the store's expedition area in Woerden